Tencent/APIJSON/README.md

 ### 2.Import MySQL table files

-Start MySQLWorkbench > Enter a connection > Click Server menu > Data Import > Select the path

-of APIJSON-Master/table > Start Import > Refresh SCHEMAS, and you'll see the tables were already added.
+Start MySQLWorkbench > Enter a connection > Click Server menu > Data Import > Select the path of APIJSON-Master/table > Start Import > Refresh SCHEMAS, and you'll see the tables were already added.

-### 3.Run Server project with IntellIJ IDEA Ultimate
+### 3.Run Server project with Eclipse for JavaEE or IntellIJ IDEA Ultimate

-If you haven't installed it, please download and install before run.

-### 4.Run Client project with ADT or Android Studio

 If you haven't installed any editor above, please download and install one before run.
+JDK 1.8 is not supported yet, and 1.7 is suggested.<br />
+My config is Windows 7 + JDK 1.7.0_71 + Eclipse 4.6.1 + IntellIJ 2016.3 and OSX EI Capitan + JDK 1.7.0_71 + Eclipse 4.6.1 + IntellIJ 2016.2.5.
+The systems and softwares are all 64 bit.

+#### Eclipse for JavaEE

+1.Import

+File > Import > Maven > Existing Maven Projects > Next > Browse > Select the path of APIJSON-Master/APIJSON(Server)/APIJSON(Eclipse_JEE) > Finish

+2.Run

+Run > Run As > Java Application > Select APIJSONApplication > OK

+#### IntellIJ IDEA Ultimate

+1.Import

+Open > Select the path of APIJSON-Master/APIJSON(Server)/APIJSON(Idea) > OK

+2.Run

+Run > Run APIJSONApplication

+### 4.Run Client project with ADT Bundle or Android Studio

+If you haven't installed any editor above, please download and install one before run.
+You can skip this step and download the Client App below.<br />
+My config is Windows 7 + JDK 1.7.0_71 + ADT Bundle 20140702 + Android Studio 2.2 and OSX EI Capitan + JDK 1.7.0_71 + ADT Bundle 20140702 + Android Studio 2.1.2.
+The systems and softwares are all 64 bit.

+#### ADT Bundle

+1.Import

+File > Import > Android > Existing Android Code Into Workspace > Next > Browse > Select the path of APIJSON-Master/APIJSON(Android)/APIJSON(ADT) > Finish

+2.Run

+Run > Run As > Android Application

+#### Android Studio

+1.Import

+Open an existing Android Studio project > Select the path of APIJSON-Master/APIJSON(Android)/APIJSON(AndroidStudio) > OK

+2.Run

+Run > Run app

 ### 5.Operate Client app